KasparEtter/ef1p/internet/index.md

 to query what you enter.
 Try it with any domain name you are interested in.
-If you hover with your mouse over the data, you get additional explanations and options
-(such as doing a reverse lookup of an IPv4 address).
+If you hover with your mouse over the data, you get additional explanations and options, such as doing a reverse lookup of an IPv4 address.
 The DNSSEC option and the record types which are not in the above table will be introduced in [the next box](#domain-name-system-security-extensions).
-And if you just want to play around with the tools in this article, I also published them separately at [ef1p.com/tools](/tools/).
+If you just want to play around with the tools in this article without scrolling, I also published them separately at [ef1p.com/tools](/tools/).

 <div id="tool-dns-resolver"></div>